-Rapid corporatization is attracting more and more jobseekers into Kolkata’s industrial hubs, giving a boost to real estate sector in the city across major locations.
-Buyers hailing from diverse socio-economic background are looking for both luxury and affordable residential properties.
+Rapid corporatization is attracting more and more job seekers into Kolkata’s industrial hubs, giving a boost to the real estate sector in the city across major locations.
+Buyers hailing from diverse socio-economic backgrounds are looking for both luxury and affordable residential properties.
 The preferred choice for owning a compact and affordable home is 2 BHK flat with more than 50% demand is for a 1000 sq ft apartment, while demand for a 3 BHK is close to 42%.

 Various zones in Kolkata including South, East, West, Central, and North offer a range of affordable housing projects with ample connectivity, employment hubs in the vicinity, and efficient local transport including existing and developing.
 Some 2 BHK apartments are priced as low as INR 20 lakh, while bigger sizes are available under INR 50 lakh, depending up the location and the project.